digitalyoshixi/Calculus12/content/Colinear Vectors.md

 if a value of $k$ exists, then $\vec{u}$ and $\vec{v}$ are colinear
 ### Dot Product Proof
 $$\vec{v}\cdot \vec{u}=|\vec{v}|*|\vec{u}|$$
-As this would mean the angle is 0.
+As this would mean the angle is 0 or 180.